How does HDR work on TV? HDR vs SDR vs Resolution Explained.

 While SDR can display a limited number of brightness levels in an image, HDR can display more number of brightness levels in the same image, thus providing more life and depth to the image.

 For example, if you can see 5 brightness levels say, 3 nits, 30 nits, 40 nits, 75 nits and 95 nits in an SDR image, then you may see more than 10 brightness levels in the same image when it is mastered in HDR.
-For example, 0.5 nits, 2 nits, 3 nits, 30 nits, ……, 95 nits, 150 nits,….., 400 nits.

 HDR, thus clearly distinguishes the colors and brightness levels as required in different areas of the scene.
 This causes the highlights to pop and makes the scene more realistic.

-But, in the above HDR image, the lights are as bright as close to how much they should be in reality.
-The blacks are amazing as well and the clouds appear distinctly highlighted in the sky.
+But, in the above HDR image, the skies are as bright as or very close to how much they should be in reality.

-There are many more brightness levels in this HDR image with a greater peak brightness.
 The color tones are better saturated, and each color is shown at the correct brightness as it should be.

 These features of HDR bring the image much closer to reality.